By using this site, you agree to the use of cookies.

 Furyu-Gasa

-Big umbrellas, colorfully decorated with artificial flowers are carried by men who are decorated with the same flowers as the umbrellas.
-These are also called “Hanagasa” (Flower Umbrellas).
+Big umbrellas, colorfully adorned with artificial flowers are carried by men who are decorated with the same materials.
+They are also called “Hanagasa” (Flower Umbrellas).

 ©Toru Miyake